mobilejazz/awsdns/README.md

 How does it work?

-* Add a tag called `awsdns` to the EC2 instances you want to give a name.
+* Add a tag (or by default we use the `Name` tag) to the EC2 instances you want to give a name.
 The value of this tag will become the DNS name of the instance.
 * Run `awsdns` as a local DNS server and configure it as your DNS server.
 * Look up any EC2 instance by using the name you assigned.